 Abruka is located just 4 km south of Kuressaare.
 On this island one can visit a grove forest that is under protection and special since it is the only forest of its kind in Europe to be located this far north.
 The brave ones can go the two neighbouring islets of Vahase and Kasselaid on foot through the sea or climb on the boulders that “travelled” here during the Ice Age.
 Information on the boat connection to Abruka is available here.

 During summer months schooner Hoppet takes all the venturers to Abruka island.
 You can find schooner Hoppet at Raiekivi säär in Kuressaare, near Kuressaare park.
-You can find more information about Hoppet here and here.
+You can find more information about Hoppet here.

 Vilsandi national park

 Vilsandi National Park is a separate archipelago, the biggest island of which is Vilsandi.
 The national park is a bird reserve with very beautiful wildlife.
 Vilsandi is said to have the cleanest air in Europe.
 The national park is loved by migrating birds and seals who have made the islets their beach for sunbathing.
+Finf the boat timetable to Vilsandi from HERE or order a boat from Islander

 Another special place is Ruhnu island that is not very easy to access but its seclusion and sense of difference can be felt once you’ve reached there.
 Here you can see the oldest timber building in Estonia, the Ruhnu wooden church from 1643, singing sands and a lighthouse designed by Gustave Eiffel.
+Find the boat timetable to Ruhnu from HERE

 It is especially fancy to rent an entire island.
 Right?
 This is also possible.
 Viirelaid is an 80 hectares land plot between Muhu and the mainland.
 The lighthouse complex is an ideal place to enjoy peace and quiet, to organize a spirited corporate event and to have a luxurious dinner.
 With these events Viirelaid has gained much popularity.
 Chefs from the mainland come here from time to time to organize themed dinners, which are usually all sold out long in advance.
 Viirelaid is named the best, but most difficult to access, restaurant in Estonia.